-One of the reasons why older windows, with multiple astragal bars on each window, are poorly insulated is because each bar separates two individual panes of glass – creating many points where the unit must have additional seals.
+One of the reasons why older windows, with multiple astragal bars on each window, are poorly insulated is because each bar separates two individual panes of glass.
+This creates many points where the unit must have additional seals.
 In contrast, each sash of these Rationel windows are a single sealed glass unit.
 To give the appearance of separate panes, spacer bars are inserted within the glass unit before the sealing process.
-Then, the decorative bars are adhered to both sides.
+Then the decorative bars are adhered to both sides.

 On the other hand, it was decided that patio doors should not contain the same glazing bars.
 Since they are a more modern invention, there is not the same architectural background as a window with Georgian bars.
-By leaving the bars out, the customer is able to enjoy a better view through the doors and the room will benefit from more light.
+By leaving the bars out, the customer enjoys a better view through the doors and the room benefits from more light.

 Further thought went into the frames themselves: where fixed windows were manufactured to look identical to an opening sash in the same unit.
 From the outside, it is virtually impossible to tell the difference – giving the benefit of consistent and symmetrical frame widths throughout.
-And, on the inside, the presence of a handle is the only difference.
+Indeed, the presence of a handle on the inside is the only difference.

-Bringing together all these details with a matte 30% gloss paint finish and an installation featuring a combination of expanding foam and expending tape – for a seal that works with the building – resulted in maintaining the classic aesthetic of a property whilst significantly enhancing the thermal performance.
+Bringing together all of these details with a matte 30% gloss paint finish and an installation featuring a combination of expanding foam and expending tape (for a seal that works with the building) meant we could maintain the classic aesthetic of a property whilst significantly enhancing its thermal performance.